A small backyard garden is a great way to enjoy fresh seasonal veggies. Learn how to make your own raised garden bed with just a few supplies.

 We actually built this simple raised garden bed two years ago and is holding up great!
 I can’t believe I didn’t take any pictures of it all filled with veggie plants last summer.
 I’ll be sure to update this post as we fill and grow it this year.

 What will you plant in your garden bed this year?
+If you’re looking for an idea, learn how to grow peppers from seeds.
 Happy Gardening!